 Clarity of vision, helps your church stay the course.

 2. Strategic Plan

 After the vision, mission and values are written, a church strategic plan can be developed.
-The plan simply maps out the necessary steps needed to achieve the ministry’s mission and vision.
-This kind of church plan can be both short term (3-6 months) or long term (1-3 years).
-There was a time when strategic plans went as far out as ten to twenty years but because of rapidly changing conditions, shorter term plans seem to be more effective.
+This strategy plan simply maps out the necessary steps to achieve the ministry’s mission and vision.

 3. Organizational Goals